How to start your illustration career

 What makes a "GOOD WEB SITE"?

-- I highly recommend this service for creating and hosting your website - It's easy, search engine optimized, responsive for all devices and has a e-commerce solution. *
+I highly recommend Squarespace for creating and hosting your website - It's easy, search engine optimized, responsive for all devices and has a e-commerce solution. *

 Once you have a good, user friendly, search engine friendly site.
 Post card mailers are probably the second most cost effective and effective tactic.
 Lots of times art directors just need to be reminded you exist.
 That is why I think higher frequency is better than spending a lot of money on one marketing tactic.
 Don't put all your eggs in one basket.
 I would rather spend my money doing 3 postcard mailers a year vs. one big book ad